Millimeter-wave frequencies require new test approaches and equipment; balancing precision with cost-efficiency is the challenge.

 A critical factor in high-frequency semiconductor testing is repeatability, as it directly impacts the reliability and accuracy of test results.
 Achieving repeatable results means that a test, when conducted multiple times under the same conditions, produces consistent outcomes.
 This is especially challenging at millimeter-wave frequencies, where even small variations in test setup, equipment, or environmental conditions can lead to significant discrepancies.
 High-frequency signals are more susceptible to losses, reflections, and crosstalk, making the stability of the testing environment crucial for accurate measurements.

 “Repeatability is a key challenge when testing high-frequency devices,” says Advantest’s Kwan.
 “You need to ensure that every time you conduct a test, the conditions are as consistent as possible.
-Any deviation can introduce noise or errors that weren’t present in the initial tests.”
+Any deviation can introduce noise or errors that are not expected to be part of the tests.”

 One factor that significantly affects repeatability is the physical condition of the testing hardware, such as probe cards and connectors.
 Ensuring consistent probe contact with the wafer is necessary for reliable measurements.